-Jessica LaGrave graduated from Drew University majoring in 20th Century English Literature in May of 2009.
+Jessica LaGrave graduated from Drew University in 2009 with a major in 20th Century English Literature.
 The following year she continued her education at Drew and graduated with a Masters in Teaching.
 Upon graduation, Jessica taught British Literature and ninth grade composition for her first year at Gill St. Bernard’s in Peapack, Gladstone where she also piloted the Girls Lacrosse program.
 Over the last decade, she has taught a variety of English Language Arts courses at Morristown High School in New Jersey including Philosophy and Composition, American Studies, and Advanced Placement Language and Composition.
 In addition to teaching, Jessica is an adviser of multiple clubs including the yearbook, school newspaper, and student government.

 JESSICA AT DREW